 - UXtweak.com allows you to conduct user testing using several methods and then efficiently recruit users straight within the platform.
 You can target specific user personas.
 The panel is global with strong coverage of countries.

 - Validately.com offers recruiting services to help you find your ideal test subjects.
 It includes a dedicated testing platform to ensure obtaining results is simple and has automated reporting so you can analyze, manage, and organize your feedback.

-- Verifyapp.com allows you to send out tests to gain insight into your customer reviews in real time to achieve actionable results.
+- Verifyapp.com allows you to send out tests to gain real-time insight into your customer reviews to achieve actionable results.

 Begin User Testing

 User testing is a powerful tactic for all businesses because it provides you with real, actionable data that comes directly from your customers and members of your target audience.
 In addition, it allows you to ensure the design, UX, and all other aspects of your product, prototype, or feature, are ideal for customers before selling it.

 So, prepare your new product, determine which testing method works for your specific situation, and recruit real customers to help you improve the UX of your offerings.

 Editor's note: This post was originally published in April 2019 and has been updated for comprehensiveness.